 Got up and did my laundry, more tired than I was, I mopped my room and scrubbed my bathroom.
 You could see your teeth on my tiles, even though it was blue.

 I had a warm long bath, paying attention to every part of my body as though if not properly washed will be cut off.
 Toweled my body and applied my Palmers cocoa butter lotion and coconut oil, taking my time.
 Put on a fancy-free size black and white dress and a cute pink slip on.
 A dress I wear for only occasions, then it hit me that why do I save my pretty dresses for events and not wear them and feel like a princess in my room.

 Ate a meal I did not prepare, entered my room, laid down, smiling to myself and breathing, filtering my thoughts and smiling.
 I read my current book.
 “Americanah” by Chimamanda Ngozi Adichie and I love how it made me feel a lot of emotions. dressed up to use the ATM and work out but the rain beat me silly.
 Did some sit ups before bed while watching a movie I’ve watched before and I enjoyed it.

 Didn’t go online till later at night to talk to someone important, I didn’t take myself out, I just needed to be with myself and enjoy my company, change my space arrangement and feel more welcomed in my space, my life.

-I loved that what seems like a normal routine brought me so much more peace and the bottle of emotions seems to be opened.
-I plan to control the time I spend on social media, pay more attention to myself and take myself out one of these days.
+I loved that what seems like a normal routine brought me so much more peace and the bottle of emotions seemed to be opened.
+I plan to control the time I spend on social media, pay more attention to myself, and take myself out one of these days.